MinaProtocol/mina/src/app/test_executive/README.md

 - `KUBE_CONFIG_PATH` should usually be `~/.kube/config`.
 If you're doing something unorthodox with kubernetes then it may be different, in which case you probably know what you're doing.

-### Running the Gauntlet test_executive from your local machine
+### Running the Lucy test_executive from your local machine

-There are several ways to run Gauntlet, the most recommended method is to run it from a docker container.
-However if you want to modify or extend existing tests, or write new tests, then you will need to compile the Gauntlet test_executive from source.
+There are several ways to run Lucy: 1.
+Running the mina-test-executive package directly from command line, 2. running from the pre-built docker container, and 3. compiling from scratch then running what you compiled.
+The most recommended method is to run it from the docker container.
+However if you want to modify or extend existing tests, or write new tests, then you will need to compile the Lucy test_executive from source.
+We will go over each method in turn.

-#### Run mina-test-executive directly in command line
+#### Installing the mina-test-executive package and running directly in command line

 The first and most basic way is to use the debian/ubuntu `apt` package manager to download the test_executive, and then run it in the command line directly.
-This method isn't recommended for most people-- if you're "most people" then skip ahead to the section [#Run Gauntlet in dockerized form](#Run Gauntlet in dockerized form)
+This method isn't recommended for most people-- if you're "most people" then skip ahead to the section [Run Lucy in dockerized form]()

 First you must download and install the debian package `mina-test-executive` and you can do that by running the following commands: